Atlanta Conference of Negro Problems

-Purpose of the Conference
+Purpose

 The purpose of the Atlanta Conference of Negro Problems was to outline the many difficulties that the black community faced, to suggest solutions to these problems, and to publicize grievances with modern social protocols.
 This organization attempted to come up with solutions for the then-current problems facing the black community.

-At Atlanta University, in 1897, resided both African Americans and whites; though many universities were similar in that respect, Atlanta University was unique in that black students and white faculty used the same dormitories and dining hall, and the smaller number of white students used the same space as well.
+Both African Americans and whites resided at Atlanta University in 1897; though many universities were similar in that respect, Atlanta University was unique in that black students and white faculty used the same dormitories and dining hall, and the smaller number of white students used the same space as well.
 The state of Georgia gave no funding to the school, because many of the Georgia state lawmakers actively resisted educational opportunities for black citizens.
 In fact, Atlanta University, as well as other private schools in the city, were the only options for black high school education, although multiple white public high schools existed in the city.

 W. E. B. Du Bois came to Atlanta University as a professor.
 Many people believed that he was not religious enough (or did not practice the right religion) to teach at the university.
 Du Bois promised that he would use the Episcopal prayer book whenever he needed to fulfill his student chapel duties, so he was permitted to work there.
 Du Bois, as a member of the African American community, recognized and deeply cared about the threats that were posed against them.
 He decided to hold the Atlanta Conference of Negro Problems to discuss various solutions to these problems, whilst contributing to the formation of a more equal society.

-There were several graduates of Atlanta University who told various faculty and trustee members of the school information that made them aware of the need for a thorough investigation into the conditions of living in the Negro populations of cities.
+Several graduates of Atlanta University told various faculty and trustee members of the school information that made them aware of the need for a thorough investigation into the conditions of living in the Negro populations of cities.
 As a result, Bumstead and Bradford proposed annual investigations of the social, economic, and physical condition of Black Americans.
 The "investigation" would be developed into a department called the Atlanta Sociological Laboratory.
 It was quickly approved by the Atlanta University Board of Trustees, and a conference was set to take place later in the year, during the Atlanta Exposition, guided by Bradford.
 Later discussion caused the conference to be rescheduled for the spring of 1896.